arbor-sim/arbor/lmorpho/README.md

 (1994)][rapp1994].
 Somatic diameters are a simple fit to the three measurements in the original source.

-The 'R' parameter described in Figure 3C of [Ascoli (2001)][ascoli2001] cannot be correct, and so the current implementation of this model does not produce representative or useful morphologies.
-This will be updated with numbers derived directly from the digitized morphologies as found in the [L-Neuron database][l-neuron-database] or taken from the database parameter description.
+Some required parameters are not recorded in [Ascoli (2001)][ascoli2001];
+the correlation component `diam_child_a` and the `length_step` ΔL are taken from the corresponding L-Neuron parameter description in the [L-Neuron database](l-neuron-database).
+These should be verified by fitting against the digitized morphologies as found in the database.

+Produced neurons from this model do not look especially realistic.

 ### Other models

 There is not yet support for loading in arbitrary parameter sets, or for translating or approximating the parameters that can be found in the [L-Neuron database][l-neuron-database].
+Support for parameter estimation from a population of discretized morphologies would be useful.

 ## References